joeatodd/HiDEM/README.md

 * Change the timestep

-* Change fric scale factor in input - changes bed friction
+* Change `friction scale` in input - this scales the bed friction

 * Avoid friction gradients